JeffHeck/SchoolDataProject/pagesManual/SGPReport/report_sgp.md

 Comments on the mSGP student group data:

-- Gender X students are improving in their academics at a faster pace than their peers.
+- The 650+ Gender X students in the Seattle SD are improving in their academics at a faster pace than their peers.
 - Asian students (and their parents) put a heavy emphasis on education and working towards a long range goal.
 - English Language Learners are having to learn basic and sometimes remedial English while they try to learn the next level ELA and mathematics.
 - Highly capable kids learn quickly.
 That is why they are highly capable.